slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - bravery is learned -> micro-bravery, start small
 -->

+> *"Courage is resistance to fear, mastery of fear — not absence of fear."
+-- Mark Twain*

 > *"I bear all the wounds of all the battles I avoided."
 -- Fernando Pessoa*

 > *"Life shrinks or expands in proportion to one’s courage."
 -- Anaïs Nin*

-> *"Courage is resistance to fear, mastery of fear — not absence of fear."
--- Mark Twain*

 A coward has no scar.

 Heros and cowards feel the same fear but their answers are different.
 Courage implies low reverence.
 Courage is a form of intelligence not strenght.
 It’s about outwitting your limiting beliefs, irrational fears and insecurities.

+> *"Courage charms us, because it indicates that a man loves an idea better than all things in the world, that he is thinking neither of his bed, nor his dinner, nor his money, but will venture all to put in act the invisible thought of his mind."
+-- Ralph Waldo Emerson*

+> *"All the darkness in the world cannot extinguish the light of a single candle."
+-- Francis of Assisi*

+> *"It is courage that vanquishes in war, and not good weapons." (...)
+"He who loses wealth loses much; he who loses a friend loses more; but he that loses his courage loses all."
+-- Miguel de Cervantes*

 > *"Without courage there cannot be truth, and without truth there can be no other virtue."
 -- Sir Walter Scott*

-> *"All the darkness in the world cannot extinguish the light of a single candle."
--- Francis of Assisi*

 > *"Evil will prevail if good men stand back and do nothing."
 -- Edmund Burke*

-> *"Courage charms us, because it indicates that a man loves an idea better than all things in the world, that he is thinking neither of his bed, nor his dinner, nor his money, but will venture all to put in act the invisible thought of his mind."
--- Ralph Waldo Emerson*

 > *"Those who lack the courage will always find a philosophy to justify it."
 -- Albert Camus*